 Instructional Components Characteristics 10.
 Data Management and Use and Student Information Systems There is a student information system (SIS) that actively stores and tracks all individual student data (e.g., grades, attendance, discipline).
 The SIS provides LEA-wide appropriate access for teachers, administrators, and parents/caregivers, which allows for aggregate data use for school-based planning and also meets federal/state/local reporting requirements.
 This is evidenced by the following characteristics: SIS data that support and align with the district's assessment and accountability system(s).
 An early warning system (EWS) for academics (e.g., grades), behavior (e.g., major/minor events), and attendance is developed, available at the district, school, and classroom levels, and has established criteria for each level.
 A suite of reports that is readily available and customized for the end-user (e.g., principal, teacher, board member, assistant superintendent, parent/caregiver, etc.) and reflect the areas identified as needing improvement (e.g., EWS that can be disaggregated by student group, grade, gender, graduation rates, family/caregiver engagement, targeted indicators for ELs and students with disabilities).
 The SIS communicates with other data systems that are required and maintained by other departments (e.g. special education, English learners, foster and homeless youth).
 Regularly provide training on how to use and access SIS data.
-Regular district monitoring and reviewing of data in an effort to support educator access and usage of the SIS.
-Professional learning opportunities that unpack the need for and use of SIS data to drive student, school, and district improvement, inclusive of a continuous improvement problem-solving approach to help consumers analyze and act upon areas of need.
-Data are regularly used, from the governing board to the classroom and parent/caregiver levels, to monitor progress and ensure curriculum, instruction, and tiered support result in positive student outcomes in academics, social-emot
+Regularly provide training on how to use and access SIS data.
+Regularly provide training opportunities that unpack the need for and use of SIS data to drive student, school, and district improvement, inclusive of a continuous improvement problem-solving approach to help consumers analyze and act upon areas of need.
+Data are regularly used, from the governing board to the classroom and parent/caregiver levels, to monitor progress and ensure curriculum, instruction, and tiered support result in positive student outcomes in academics, social-emotional, and behavioral health.
+District leadership utilizes SIS data on a regular basis to monitor school based EWS in